Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 To clarify this point, the conjugation procedure is examined more closely.
 The tower $T_{\,2}^{\,3}$ can be obtained from $T_{\,2}^{\,1}$ by rotating the horizontally arranged building blocks into a vertical orientation.
 The same operation can be applied to the building blocks of the tower $T_{\,2}^{\,2}$: rotating the horizontally arranged blocks into a vertical position produces a tower that is identical in appearance to the original one, even though its internal construction differs.
 This behaviour is a consequence of the square shape of the tower's lateral faces.

-The tower $T_{\,2}^{\,2}$ is therefore referred to as a self-conjugate tower.
-It will be shown later that, whenever $n$ is even, the middle tower in the sequence is self-conjugate.
+The tower $T_{\,2}^{\,2}$ is therefore referred to as a \emph{self-conjugate} tower.
+As shown in Proposition~\ref{prop:selfconjugate} below, whenever $n$ is even, the middle tower in the sequence is self-conjugate.

-From this perspective, transitions between conjugate towers may be interpreted as transitions between distinct ``geometric phases" with different densities.
+From this perspective, transitions between conjugate towers may be interpreted as transitions between distinct `geometric phases' with different densities.
 In contrast, the transition associated with a self-conjugate tower corresponds to a change between different symmetry realisations of the same geometric state.
-In this sense, transitions between conjugate towers resemble first-order–like phase transitions, while transitions involving self-conjugate towers may be viewed as second-order–like phase transitions.
+In this sense, transitions between conjugate towers resemble first-order-like phase transitions, while transitions involving self-conjugate towers may be viewed as second-order-like phase transitions.

 In the case $n=3$, two pairs of towers are present, namely $(T_{\,3}^{\,1}, T_{\,3}^{\,4})$ and $(T_{\,3}^{\,2}, T_{\,3}^{\,3})$.
 Within each pair, a first-order-like geometrical phase transition is possible through a pure rearrangement of the building blocks.
 By contrast, for $n=4$ the tower pairs between which such geometrical phase transitions may occur are $(T_{\,4}^{\,1}, T_{\,4}^{\,5})$ and $(T_{\,4}^{\,2}, T_{\,4}^{\,4})$, while the tower $T_{\,4}^{\,3}$ is self-conjugate and is associated with a second-order-like phase transition.